MarkusAI/rA9/README.md

 It also supports TPU in [google colab](https://colab.research.google.com/)

-*disclaimer: This project is in progress.
+Disclaimer: This project is in still progress.